joshua-smith98/JoshsTestMod/README.md

 # Survive the Supernova

 Oh no!
 I overslept!
-Oh for sap-wine's sake the sun is already exploding...might as well go back to sleep.
+Oh for sap-wine's sake the sun is already exploding...
+Well uh, might as well roast a marhmellow while I wait.

-...wait shouldn't I be dead by now?
+...huh.
+Shouldn't I be dead by now?